r-p-22/3DVisionProject/README.md

 1. For each new topic (e.g. add class to detect lattices) open new branch from master:
   - make a branch using naming convention: NAME_branch-TOPIC
   - make sure you are working on the branch and comparing to the master (not editing the master directly)
-  - edit the files in your local directory and commit changes to your branch
+  - edit the files in your local directory and commit changes to your branch in gitHub desktop
   - when happy with the brach, start pull request to master
   - Switch to https://github.com/ryenelith/3DVisionProject (online) and commit to pull request